pepstock-org/Charba/readme.md

    * `getValueForPixel`
    * `getBaseValue`
    * `getBasePixel`
- * manage new legend title into `HtmlLegend` plugin.
+ * manage new legend title in `HtmlLegend` plugin.
    * add `HtmlLegendTitleCallback` callback to apply a custom legend title in HTML.
    * rename `HtmlLegendTextCallback` callback to `HtmlLegendItemCallback`.
- * add the selected value of the scale by the click event into the `AxisClickEvent` class.
+ * add the selected value of the scale by the click event to the `AxisClickEvent` class.
  * add **new Charba annotation plugin**, completely in Java,  in order to replace [chartjs/chartjs-plugin-annotation](https://github.com/chartjs/chartjs-plugin-annotation) because it's unmaintained.
-   * does not implement all event callbacks previously implemented into [chartjs/chartjs-plugin-annotation](https://github.com/chartjs/chartjs-plugin-annotation), only click, enter and leave events are implemented and not by callbacks but by event handlers.
+   * does not implement all event callbacks previously implemented in [chartjs/chartjs-plugin-annotation](https://github.com/chartjs/chartjs-plugin-annotation), only click, enter and leave events are implemented and not by callbacks but by event handlers.
    * remove `mode` property from annotation line options because new plugin is using the `axis` property of scales for line orientation.
    * remove `doubleClickSpeed` property from annotation options because double click event is not supported anymore.
    * remove `events` property from annotation options because the event listeners will be added based on the callbacks definitions.
    * add `autoRotation` property to annotation line label options in order to enable the automatic calculation of label rotation.
    * remove `name` property from annotation options because is not needed anymore.
 Use `id` property instead.
-   * change `getScaleID` method into `LineAnnotation` class of Annotation plugin in order to return a `IsScaleId` instance instead of a `String`.
+   * change `getScaleID` method in `LineAnnotation` class of Annotation plugin in order to return a `IsScaleId` instance instead of a `String`.
-   * change `getXScaleID` and `getXScaleID` methods into `BoxAnnotation` class of Annotation plugin in order to return a `IsScaleId` instance instead of a `String`.
+   * change `getXScaleID` and `getXScaleID` methods in `BoxAnnotation` class of Annotation plugin in order to return a `IsScaleId` instance instead of a `String`.
    * move `AnnotationType` enumeration from `org.pepstock.charba.client.annotation.enums` to `org.pepstock.charba.client.annotation` in order to maintain the low visibility of internal classes of the annotation plugin implementation.
    * change the constructors of `LineAnnotation` and `BoxAnnotation` in order to set an ID to the object.
 This will enable the possibility to defines annotations items as default.
    * add `enabled` property to annotation line and box options in order to enable and disable the drawing of the annotation.